nonplain/nonplain.js/README.md

 Plaintext files are commonly used for notes, code, and documentation.
 Plaintext files are nondescript by definition: only their content and their filenames describe them.
 Jekyll popularized [YAML frontmatter](https://jekyllrb.com/docs/front-matter/) to enrich plaintext files for static site generation.
 These "nonplain" files have proven useful in other contexts requiring metadata, such as notetaking.

-One primary drawback of using frontmatter in plaintext files is that there are few general-purpose tools for parsing and operating on these files' metadata and body content separately.
+One drawback of using frontmatter in plaintext files is that there are few general-purpose tools for parsing and operating on these files' metadata and body content separately.
 The goal of nonplain is to make plaintext files with metadata easier.

 ## Contents